 - If the complaint cannot be resolved on an informal basis then parents should put their complaint in writing to the Head Teacher by completing a Parental Complaint Form. - It is most likely that the Head will lead the stage two process.
 The leader of the Stage 2 process will be known as the Stage 2 decision maker. - If the complaint is against the Head Teacher, the Chair of Governors or their nominee will act as the Stage 2 decision maker.
-The Stage 2 process will then be followed as if the references to the Head (or their nominee) is to the individual nominated by the Chair of Governors to determine the complaint against the Head. - The Stage 2 decision maker will decide, after considering the complaint, the appropriate course of action to take, however, in most cases, the Stage 2 decision maker will meet or speak with the parents concerned.
+6. - The Stage 2 decision maker will decide, after considering the complaint, the appropriate course of action to take, however, in most cases, the Stage 2 decision maker will meet or speak with the parents concerned.
 This will be a formal meeting chaired by the Stage 2 decision maker and will normally be held within 5 working days of receiving the complaint.
 If possible, a resolution will be reached at this meeting.
 However, it is most likely that the Stage 2 decision maker will need to carry out an investigation. - A school provided note-taker will be present at all formal meetings at Stage Two.
 An agenda will be sent to parents in advance of the meeting and minutes taken at the meeting will be sent to parents as soon as practically possible after the meeting.
 Parents will be asked to sign these minutes to ensure that they are an accurate and fair representation of the meeting. - From their investigation, the Stage 2 decision maker will keep written records of all meetings and interviews held in relation to the complaint. - Once the Stage 2 decision maker is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
 The Stage 2 decision maker will give reasons for their decision.
 In most cases, the Stage 2 decision maker will make their decision and provide the parents with reasons within 15 working days of the complaint form being received. - If parents are still not satisfied with the decision at Stage 2, they should proceed to Stage 3 of this procedure by completing another Parental Complaint Form.
 This should be sent to the Chair of Governors, via the Clerk to the Governors, within 10 working days of receiving the decision at Stage 2.